In This Article

 There's a reason why this lip gloss has sold over 10 million units since inception.
 With its $5 price tag (I'm usually able to use a coupon, too), it delivers what it says it will: glossy, sheer lips.
 Those looking for a full-coverage lip product will find it lacking in pigmentation, but for me, it's a staple.

 Interested in reading more reviews?
-Check out our list of non-drying liquid lipsticks for people who hate liquid lipsticks.
+Check out our list of the best long-lasting lipsticks that actually stay put.

 Similar Products: You have options